Abdullah Al-Ahrak

-Abdullah Al-Ahrak (born 10 May 1997) is a Qatari footballer who plays as midfielder for Al-Duhail and Qatar national football team.
+Abdullah Al-Ahrak (born 10 May 1997) is a Qatari footballer who plays as midfielder for Qatar, on loan from Al-Duhail and Qatar national football team.

 International career

 Al-Ahrak made his international debut for Qatar on September 5, 2017 during a 2018 FIFA World Cup qualification match against China.

 International goals

 Scores and results Qatar's goal tally first.